Principle 3 – Board Committees

-Remuneration for employees is overseen by POAL's Remuneration Committee.
-In accordance with the Companies Act 1993, POAL's Annual Report discloses the number of employees or former employees who, during the year, received remuneration and any other benefits, of over $100,000 per annum in brackets of $10,000.
+Remuneration for employees is overseen by POAL's People, Remuneration and Culture Committee.
+In accordance with the Companies Act 1993, POAL's annual report discloses the number of employees or former employees who, during the year, received remuneration and any other benefits, of over $100,000 per annum in brackets of $10,000.
 Employee remuneration may include short and long term incentive payments and POAL does not disclose these separately.
-Members of POAL's Executive are appointed as Directors to POAL subsidiaries, associates and joint ventures.
+Members of POAL's Executive are appointed as Directors to POAL subsidiaries, associates, and joint ventures.
 This is considered part of their role and they do not receive director fees for these appointments.

 Principle 6 – Risk Management

 POAL has a Risk Management Policy which describes its risk management framework, assigns accountability for managing risk, requires risks to be managed and mitigated, and outlines risk reporting.
 This approach enables POAL to pursue business opportunities and grow shareholder value; as well as developing and protecting its people, assets, and reputation, as well as the environment.